-Population growth under the 2021 LRDP was included as part of SCAG's planned growth, and the City of Riverside's and related municipal/county implementing actions.
+Population growth under the 2021 LRDP was included as part of SCAG's planned growth.
 There would be no additional environmental impacts beyond those already analyzed in the other resource section of this EIR.
 As such, the student population growth assumed for the proposed 2021 LRDP is not considered unplanned, and direct impacts related to this growth are less than significant.